 Forty-five percent of all respondents also reported feeling frustrated.
 And many (40%) are feeling overwhelmed.
 The weight of the pandemic is weighing most heavily on teachers and students (50%), first responders (46%) and nurses (49%).
 Surprisingly, seniors were the least overwhelmed (20%).

 What these groups weren’t feeling was assured.
-Less than one in four of all the consumer tribes felt confident.
+Less than one in four of all the consumer communities felt confident.

 How Consumers Want Brands to Help

-The consumer tribes we surveyed want brands to do good and care for people.
+The consumer communities we surveyed want brands to do good and care for people.